CoderDojoSV/beginner-python/Day-7/README.md

 One idea would be to only speed up the snake every 2 or 3 points instead of every time.
 This way you can play much longer before hitting the wall.

-Can you clean up your code by making the code that moves the snake a function?
+Can you clean up your code by creating a function that moves the snake?

 Can you pause for 1 second after you lose so that you can see your score?